authier-pm/authier/docs/Authentication.md

 # Authentication

-This is simple description of authentication process in authier
+This is (in progress) simple description of authentication process in authier

-## Client
+# Client

 #### Register